tremowaves/SoundFix/README.md

 ## 📝 Changelog

 ### Version 1.1
-- ✅ Cải thiện nhận diện preset
+- Improved preset detection
-- ✅ Thêm debug logging
+- Added debug logging
-- ✅ Cải thiện error handling
+- Enhanced error handling
-- ✅ Thêm thống kê chi tiết
+- Added detailed statistics

 ### Version 1.0
-- ✅ Ứng dụng desktop với Tkinter
+- Desktop app with Tkinter
-- ✅ 7 preset EQ chuyên nghiệp
+- 7 professional EQ presets
-- ✅ Xuất file ZIP tự động
+- Automatic ZIP export

-## 🤝 Đóng góp
+## 🤝 Contributing
-1. Fork repository
+1. Fork the repository
-2. Tạo feature branch
+2. Create a feature branch
-3. Commit changes
+3. Commit your changes
-4. Push to branch
+4. Push to your branch
-5. Tạo Pull Request
+5. Create a Pull Request

 ## 📄 License
-MIT License - Xem file LICENSE để biết thêm chi tiết
+MIT License - See LICENSE for details

-## 📞 Hỗ trợ
+## 📞 Support
-Nếu gặp vấn đề, vui lòng tạo issue trên GitHub hoặc liên hệ qua email.
+If you have issues, please open an issue on GitHub or contact via email.

 ---
-**SoundFix** - Làm cho âm thanh game trở nên chuyên nghiệp hơn! 🎮🎵
+**SoundFix** - Make your game audio more professional! 🎮🎵